 Once you have sequences, screens, placed elements, hierarchical information, it’s time to translate it into AR glasses (don’t fall into the trap of UI your smartphone interfaces and then think of your glass product).

-Stay tuned to discover the design translation from mobile to glasses in the second part of this review, with some interesting examples.
+Now, discover the design translation from mobile to glasses by reading the second part of this review, with some interesting examples.

 This article was written by Immersiv.io’s Design Lab, composed of UX/UI/3D designers experimenting and reinventing digital interactions with the advent of immersive technologies and AR devices.